Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 Because this Quizz is a game we need <sup>(near)</sup> "live" updates for the game master and the scoreboard.
 To achieve this we are going to use websockets.
 The alternative would be letting the scoreboard and quiz-master app poll the backend for data updates, something which would cost lots of processing power and unnecassary network traffic.

 This doesn't mean we'd send *all* traffic over websockets obviously.
-We'll only send "events", some of these events will carry data (because they are tiny) and some will trigger an API call.
+We'll only send "events", some of these events will carry data (because they are tiny) and some will trigger an API call. (and API calls can be cached)

 Examples of events that carry data: